What is Sciatica?

 - A pins and needles sensation, numbness, weakness and/or prickling sensation that runs down the legs.

 Naturally, the symptoms experienced from sciatica differ from person to person.
 The type of symptoms that you experience from sciatica often depends on the condition that initially caused the sciatica to develop in the first place.

 Most sciatica suffers do not require surgical intervention and can benefit from non-surgical treatments to control the pain and inflammation caused by sciatica.
 Heat/ice application and pain medications are often utilized in the treatment of sciatica.
 Reintroducing a regular exercise regime and physical therapy into the patient’s treatment plan can also to rehabilitate their affected limb(s) and the rest of their body.

 Some patients however may need surgery or other alternative treatments to deal with the persistent pain and inflammation.
 Other sciatica treatment options may include:

 At the Diagnostic Pain Center in Austin, we frequently see patients suffering from sciatica related symptoms.
 Through the use of careful diagnostic procedures and customized treatment programs, we have successfully treated numerous Austin patients suffering from this condition

-If you would like to schedule a consultation with Dr. Robert S. Marks to discuss Austin sciatica treatment, please give our office a call today at (512) 981-7246.
+If you would like to schedule a consultation with our providers to discuss Austin sciatica treatment, please give our office a call today at (512) 981-7246.